 - 1/4 cup plain Greek Yogurt (or 1/4 cup heavy cream if you prefer to take the Greek out)

 - hot paprika to taste

 2. Meanwhile, heat butter over medium heat in large saucepan until foaming.
-Add onions and cook for 2-3 minutes, adding a bit of salt to release the liquid.
+Add onion and cook for 2-3 minutes, adding a bit of salt to release the liquid.
 Add the tomato paste and let cook over low heat for about 7-10 minutes.
 Add flour, cinnamon, and sweet paprika and cook, stirring constantly, until thoroughly combined, about 30 seconds.
 Gradually add chicken stock, whisking constantly to combine; stir in reserved tomato juice and roasted tomatoes.
-Cover, increase heat to medium, and bring to a boil.
+Cover, increase heat to medium and bring to a boil.
 Reduce heat to low and simmer, stirring occasionally, to blend flavors, about 10 minutes.
 Put a small amount of liquid into a bowl, let cool for a few minutes, and stir the yogurt in.
 This will keep the yogurt from curdling too much.
 Slowly stir the yogurt mixture back into the main mixture.

-3. Pour mixture through strainer and into medium bowl.
+3. Pour mixture through the strainer and into a medium bowl.
 Transfer tomatoes and solids in strainer to blender; add 1 cup strained liquid and puree until smooth.
 Place pureed mixture and remaining strained liquid in saucepan.
 Stir in brandy and season with salt, pepper, and hot paprika to taste.
-Can be put back on heat, but do not bring to a boil as the yogurt will curdle a bit more.
+Can be put back on the heat, but do not bring to a boil as the yogurt will curdle a bit more.